els212/W11-PC-Setup/README.md

 # W11-PC-Setup

-> The purpose of this guide is to help you to setup your hardware correctly for best performance in your favourite games.
+> The purpose of this guide is to help you to set up your hardware correctly for best performance in your favourite games.

 Command to download the PC-Setup Pack:
 ```cmd